3ghin5/hatelace/index.md

  * Come up with three of your own Beneficial and corresponding Harmful Effects of Computing

+### Beneficial

+1. Development of computing accelerates speeds at which calculations are made, and allows us to do complicated calculations quickly.
+2. Computing allows us to be more connected across the world, for information to travel quicker, and spreads globalism.
+We can remain up to date on current events as they unfold.
+3.

  * Talk about dopamine issues above.
 Real?
 Parent conspiracy?
 Anything that is impacting your personal study and success in High School?

 # 5.2 Questions